Single-qubit loss-tolerant quantum position verification protocol secure against entangled attackers: The QPV-BB84-eta protocol

+Alice possesses registers $A$ and $B$, and $V_0$ holds~$V$.
+On the other side, Bob intercepts $x$, and copies it. \item Alice keeps register $A$ of $\rho$ and sends register $B$ to Bob.
+Bob keeps a copy of $x$ and sends a copy to Alice. \item After one round of simultaneous communication, each party performs a POVM $\{A^x_a\}_{a\in\{0,1,\perp\}}$ and $\{B^x_b\}_{b\in\{0,1,\perp\}}$, on registers $A$ and $B$ of the state $\rho$, and they send answers $a,b$, respectively, to their corresponding closest verifier. \end{enumerate} See Fig.~\ref{fig:attack_lossyBB84} for a schematic representation of a generic attack to \QPVBBeta{} in the No-PE model.
+The tuple $\mathbf{S}_\eta:=\{\rho,A^x_a,B^x_b\}_{x,a,b}$ will be called a \emph{strategy} for~\QPVBBeta.

-The loss of quantum messages can be taken as an advantage from the point of view of the attackers.
-For example, assume that under the execution of the protocol the honest parties expect that half of the photons (or more) are lost in the transmission, i.e.,~$\eta\leq \frac{1}{2}$, but the attackers are able to receive all photons (since they can position themselves closer to the verifiers).
-Then the attacker Alice could make a random guess $\Tilde{x}$ for $x$, measure the qubit $Q$ in the $\Tilde x$ basis and broadcast the outcome and $\Tilde{x}$ to fellow attacker Bob.
-After 1-round of simultaneous communication with Bob, they both know if the guess was correct.
-If so, they send the outcome to the verifiers, otherwise, they claim no photon arrived.
-Notice that Alice's basis guess will be correct half of the time and therefore, the attackers can respond correctly half of the time, which is the expected ratio of transmission.
-We call this strategy the uniform strategy, and we denote it by $\mathbf{S}_{MoE-u}^{\eta=1/2}$, see below.
+To illustrate how photon loss can be exploited by adversaries, consider the following example.
+Suppose the verifiers expect that an honest prover would have a transmission rate of at most~$\eta \leq \frac{1}{2}$, meaning that half or more of the photons are lost in transit.
+In contrast, since the adversaries may position themselves closer to the verifiers and intercept most of the transmitted photons, we give them the extra power of intercepting all of them.
+The attack proceeds as follows: Alice selects a random bit $\Tilde{x} \in \{0,1\}$, measures the received qubit in the $\Tilde{x}$ basis, and forwards the outcome and $\Tilde{x}$ to Bob.
+After a single round of simultaneous communication, both attackers know whether the guess was correct.
+If $\Tilde{x} = x$, they return the measurement outcome; otherwise, they claim photon loss, i.e.\ output~$\perp$.
+Since the basis guess is correct with probability~$1/2$, this strategy succeeds with probability~$1/2$---matching the expected success rate of an honest prover under $\eta = \frac{1}{2}$.
+We refer to this strategy as the \emph{guessing strategy}, denoted~$\mathbf{S}_{\mathrm{guess}}$.